ets-labs/python-dependency-injector/README.rst

 *Dependency Injector* is a dependency injection microframework for Python.
-It was designed to be unified, developer-friendly tool that helps to implement dependency injection pattern in formal, pretty, Pythonic way.
+It was designed to be unified, developer-friendly tool that helps to implement dependency injection design pattern in formal, pretty, Pythonic way.

 *Dependency Injector* framework key features are: